How I Grew my Pinterest from 7k to 100k Monthly Viewers in 2 Months

 Here are some important areas that you need to pay attention to.

 - Image size: If you use Canva, they have a template size called “Pinterest Graphic”.
-This is the recommended size of a Pinterest image.
+This is the recommended size for a Pinterest image.
 And if you don’t use Canva, then you need to create an image that is 735 pixels x 1102 pixels.

 - File size: You need to shrink the file size of your images before you upload them to your website and Pinterest.
 If the image is too large, Pinterest might not load the image resulting in a blank pin.
 You want to avoid this!
 So before you use an image for a pin, run it through a file shrinking software.
 I like to use JPEGmini by BEAMR for all my images.